spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

-of course, while you do this, pay attention not only to the way your body feels, but also to the distracting thoughts you'll be having while you do it. these are really hard to get rid of, and are basically the major skillcheck for meditation. i'll detail a couple of effective ways to get rid of them in a future blog post, but for now, just note that they're there.
+of course, while you do this, pay attention not only to the way your body feels, but also to the distracting thoughts you'll be having while you do it. these are really hard to get rid of, and are basically the major [skillcheck](https://en.wikipedia.org/wiki/Skill_assessment) for meditation. i'll detail a couple of effective ways to get rid of them in a future blog post, but for now, just note that they're there.

 ### 3.3 the meditation

 while i promised no mumbo-jumbo, i made no such promise for scientific concepts. here's one really useful one:

-[propioception](https://en.wikipedia.org/wiki/Proprioception) -- a.k.a the "sense" of your body. the
+[proprioception](https://en.wikipedia.org/wiki/Proprioception) -- a.k.a the "sense" of your body. the
 most prominent of which is its sense of location. if this is a bit confusing, think a bit about this
 question: